 1. Tight-fitting clothing

 Your favorite pair of skinny jeans and leggings can be instrumental in butt acne.
-Tight-fitting clothes not only cause friction against your skin, but it also traps sweat and oil against your backside and makes it more likely to block those hair follicles, leading to bumps on your butt.
+Tight-fitting clothes not only cause friction against your skin, but it also traps sweat and oil against your backside and makes it more likely to block those hair follicles, leading skin inflammation that causes bumps on your butt.